grantj-re3/BadLieGolf/Links_SwingBalance.md

      * Your butt should be 1-2 inches from the wall at address
-     * At the finish, your left hip should be against the wall while your upper body tilts to the right (hence your left shoulder is away from the wall)
+     * At the finish, your left hip should be against the wall while your upper body tilts to the right (hence your left shoulder is not touching the wall)
      * The finish should feel solid and comfortable

 1. [ChrisRyanGolf | 3 TIPS TO HELP YOU SWING IN BALANCE (video) | 2018](https://www.youtube.com/watch?v=SQWc2XlMhFk)